AtrazineC/TDX-Collaborator-Resources/README.md

-# TDX-Collaborator-Resources
+# TDX Collaborator Resources
-TDX Collaborator Resources
+Welcome to TDX Collaborator Resources!
+If you're working on TDX as a modeler, animator, etc., this repository will contain useful resources on how to set things up correctly.